 When viewing an indicator or performance measure, you can compare its data to data from one or more other measures.

 This example focuses on the measure “% of students who enroll in college.”
 This measure uses a custom frequency of Graduation years.
+Only current actual values are displayed.

 The goal is to compare this college-enrollment measure to two other measures: